 · Attend a Southern Union Disabilities Seminar every 18 - 24 months.

-He contracted polio at three (3) and the Lord blessed him with two excellent doctors at St. Anthony's hospital who operated on both legs, preventing the use of braces or the exacerbated limp so often characterized by polio victims.
+He contracted polio at the age of three (3) and the Lord blessed him with two excellent doctors at St. Anthony's hospital who operated on both legs, preventing the use of braces or the exacerbated limp so often characterized by polio victims.
 This enabled him to walk with the aid of 2 crutches through age 14, and one crutch from ages 14 until 18 years.

 He met his wife Flore Aubry a beautiful French-Carribean at Oakwood College church while singing with the choir for a number of years.
 After a brief courtship, they married in 1987 and he was shocked that she married him.
 She jokingly says "you never actually proposed".
 The marriage blessed him with 2 beautiful step-daughters, Berenice & Eunice.

 He has always sought to do the Lords will and thanks God EACH AND EVERY MORNING for allowing him to see another day.
 He was never much of a talker or reader until his 60s and is far more comfortable at his computer doing routine management functions which require no verbal communication.
-A friend and family member suggested he read more of Sister White's conflict series and he has completed the series and continues on to other writing to this day.

-He prays for the Lord to guide all of his decisions for the day and his favorite Bible quote is Romans 8:28 - "And we know that all things work together for good to them that love God, to them who are the called according to his purpose".
+His favorite Bible quote is Romans 8:28 - "And we know that all things work together for good to them that love God, to them who are the called according to his purpose".